maarten-pennings/Nunchuk/readme.md

 - The accelerometer readouts are a bit jumpy (noisy).
   As an extra feature, the library contains a so called low-pass filter (LPF) to mitigate the noisyness.
-  This feature compiutes a sort of an average of the last "n" measurements (for X, Y, and Z).
+  This feature computes a sort of an average of the last "n" measurements (for X, Y, and Z).

   To use the low pass filter, the averages needs to be updated; after each `nunchuk_scan()` call, also call `nunchuk_lpf(n)`.
 The parameter `n` must be between 0 and 1024,